ibm-cloud-docs/containers/cs_annotations.md

   </tr>
   <tr>
   <td><code>servicePort</code></td>
   <td>This parameter is optional.
 When provided, the port is substituted to this value before traffic is sent to the back-end app.
-Otherwise, the port remains same as the Ingress port.</td>
+Otherwise, the port remains the same as the Ingress port.
+If you don't want to set this parameter, you can remove it from your configuration. </td>
   </tr>
   </tbody></table>